top of page

 Exclusion systematically removes you from the spaces and conversations where decisions are made.

-• Losing key responsibilities on projects.
+• Losing key responsibilities on high-impact projects.

 • Being assigned tasks that minimize your visibility or opportunities for impact.